mondora-labs/meetup-bot/README.md

 # meetup-bot
-Cool dudah for automating our Google meets setup.
+Cool dudah for automating our Google meets setup..